 Manual mode is also useful when you want to add past activities/events (e.g. previous week’s day to your timesheet).

 Manual mode lets you add time entries one by one, specify start and end times, and date.

-- Enter manual mode by clicking the list icon in the upper left corner on the Time Tracker page.
+- Enter manual mode by clicking the list icon in the upper right corner on the Time Tracker page.